Staff: Ms. Julie Clark, Program Leader and SERT

 - To provide a safe, secure alternative learning environment for students to receive support with assignments, reading, writing, tests/exams, EQAO assessments;

 - To assist students with the transition to post-secondary education/work.

 What Should I Do If My Child Is Experiencing Difficulties at School?

 Begin with a phone call to the classroom teacher.
 Teachers can assess your student’s progress and make adjustments to their program accordingly.
 You may also speak to the SERT to ensure the accommodations in your son/daughter’s IEP are appropriate and to request additional assistance as needed.
 If more intensive support is necessary, your child will be presented to the In-School Team and a plan of action will be implemented to provide the strategies required for them to achieve success.

 Special Education MSIP

 All students at Laura Secord S.S. have a daily scheduled Multiple Subject Instructional Period as part of their timetable.
-Students requiring special education support may choose to have their MSIP period scheduled into either the Resource Room (202) with Ms. Clark and Ms. Goodwin or into Student Success (204) with Mrs. Davies.
+Students requiring special education support may choose to have their MSIP period scheduled into either the Resource Room (102) with Ms. Clark and Ms. Jones or into Student Success (103) with Mrs. Davies.
 These MSIPs have smaller numbers and offer the supports that the students require.
 Close contact is maintained with subject teachers and parents are contacted as necessary.